DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/7_blazor.md

 The client code can properly respond to this, e.g. triggering a login redirect.

 When you logon now and call the API, you can put a breakpoint server-side and inspect that the API controller has access to the claims of the authenticated user via the *.User* property.

+### Further experiments
+Our Blazor BFF [sample]({{< ref "/samples/bff#blazor-wasm" >}}) is based on this Quickstart.
+In addition it shows concepts like

+* better organization with components
+* reacting to logout
+* using the authorize attribute to trigger automatic redirects to the login page